Italian word of the day: Sottointeso

 - to speak in innuendo

-On one level, there’s the Italian neighbour who specialises in dropping what I’d call backhanded compliments and veiled insults (usually connected to the state of my windows, garden, or hair) into conversations which seem friendly on the surface, leaving me to figure out what she actually meant later.
+On one level, there’s the Italian neighbour who specialises in dropping what I’d call backhanded compliments or veiled insults (usually connected to the state of my windows, garden, hair, or all three) into conversations which seem friendly on the surface, leaving me oblivious to her intended meaning until it dawns on me much later.

 If you read a lot of Italian newspapers and magazines, you’ll know that you can find yourself reading all the way through a long article without ever discovering what point the writer is trying to make - and not because you don't understand Italian.

-Such long-windedness is employed in almost every form of written communication, apparently to demonstrate the writer's cleverness - getting any other message across can seem like a secondary aim.
+Such long-windedness is employed in almost every form of written communication, apparently to demonstrate the writer's mastery of the language and general cleverness.

-The idea of writing or speaking in riddles, and therefore leaving what you say wide open to interpretation (and plausible denial), as being a particularly sophisticated and skilful way to communicate is not uniquely Italian.
+The idea of writing or speaking in riddles, and therefore leaving what you say wide open to interpretation (and plausible denial), as being a particularly sophisticated and skilful way to communicate is not uniquely Italian, though.

 In her book The Culture Map, intercultural communication expert Erin Meyer writes that speaking ‘sous-entendu’ - the French equivalent of sottointeso - is perceived as very good communication indeed by the French, who are very similar to Italians in this way.
 This, she says, is because what is seen as ‘good’ communication varies between cultures.